digicatapult/wasp-ingest-rtmp/README.md

 ```
 ## Releases

-To release a new version your code should be merged into main, then create a tag on the main branch at the commit using `git tag v<blah>` and push the tags `git push origin --tags`.
+To release a new version your code should first update the helm Chart.yaml and values.yaml file to reflect the new tagged container and version.
+Your code should be merged into main, then create a tag on the main branch at the commit using `git tag v<blah>` and push the tags `git push origin --tags`.
 This will now allow a new release to be created.